Which city is cheaper, Paris or Warsaw?

 Many backpackers frequent Paris.
 It's a big city, so it's easy to get lost in the chaos, but there are many hostels and other backpacker hangouts around town.

-Warsaw is a good city to visit for backpackers.
+Plenty of backpackers visit Warsaw.
 While it's not as popular as many other city's in the area, this city remains affordable and fascinating for those who pass through.
 There are a few hostels around town as well as cheap places to grab a bite to eat.

-Paris is a very popular place to visit for students.
+Paris is a very popular city for students.
 The city is one of the most popular destinations for international and study abroad students.

-Paris has a world-class public transit network to take passengers everywhere in the city.
+Visitors in Paris can get around quickly with the extensive public transit system.
 The city's metro system is very comprehensive.
 There's also a bus system that you can use to get around.

 Paris is very walkable.
 Some streets can feel a bit overwhelming, but there are many parts of the city that are easily explored on foot.